Santa Cruz, California: Spanish period

 The first European land exploration of Alta California, the Spanish Portolá expedition led by Gaspar de Portolá, passed through the area on its way north, still searching for the "port of Monterey" described by Sebastian Vizcaino in 1602.
 The party forded the river (probably near where the Soquel Avenue bridge now stands) and camped nearby on October 17, 1769.
 Franciscan missionary Juan Crespí, traveling with the expedition, noted in his diary that, "This river was named San Lorenzo." (for Saint Lawrence).

 Next morning, the expedition set out again, and Crespi noted that, "Five hundred steps after we started we crossed a good arroyo of running water which descends from some high hills where it rises.
-It was named "El Arroyo de la Santisima Cruz, which translates literally as "The Stream of the Most Holy Cross".
+It was named "El Arroyo de la Santísima Cruz, which translates literally as "The Stream of the Most Holy Cross".

 In 1791, Father Fermín Lasuén continued the use of Crespi's name when he declared the establishment of La Misión de la Exaltación de la Santa Cruz (also known as Mission Santa Cruz) for the conversion of the Awaswas of Chatu-Mu and surrounding Ohlone villages.
 Santa Cruz was the twelfth mission to be founded in California.
 The creek, however, later lost the name, and is known today as Laurel Creek because it parallels Laurel Street.
 It is the main feeder of Neary Lagoon.

 In 1797, Governor Diego de Borica, by order of the Viceroy of New Spain, Miguel de la Grúa Talamanca y Branciforte, marqués de Branciforte, established the Villa de Branciforte, a town named in honor of the Viceroy.
 One of only three civilian towns established in California during the Spanish colonial period (the other two became Los Angeles and San Jose), the Villa was located across the San Lorenzo River, less than a mile from the Mission.
 Its original main street is now North Branciforte Avenue.
 Villa de Branciforte later lost its civic status, and in 1905 the area was annexed into the City of Santa Cruz.